-This one is known by all but we don’t tend to do it well.
+This one is known by all, but we don’t tend to do it well.
 Continue to get rid or donate unused or unnecessary items in your home.
-If you don’t have a place to put things away you will always be in a mess.
-When you declutter your closets and cupboards you make it easier to put things away which instantly makes your home tidy!
+If you don’t have a place to put things away, you will always be in a mess.
+When you declutter your closets and cupboards, you make it easier to put things away which instantly makes your home tidy!
 Try to spend 15 minutes a day just decluttering for one month and see the difference it makes in the tidiness of your home.

 3. Meal Plan

-Take the time to think about what you’re going to have for breakfast, lunch and dinner each week.
+Take the time to think about what you’re going to have for breakfast, lunch, and dinner each week.
 Meal planning saves you time and money.
 Make sure you work leftovers into your plan too.

 4. Keep up with Laundry

 Laundry is an area many of us let get out of control and then we’re overwhelmed.
-I encourage you to do at least one load a day from start to finish (if you’re family is smaller you may not need to do a load a day but every other day).
+I encourage you to do at least one load a day from start to finish (if your family is smaller you may not need to do a load a day but every other day).
 Let me explain what start to finish means; Wash, dry, fold and PUT AWAY!
-That last part is important.
+That last part is essential.
 Don’t keep moving finished and folded laundry around your bedroom just put it away.
 If you followed step two above you would have your closet and dressers decluttered so your clothes are easy to put away :).

 5. Have a System to Deal with Paperwork

-This isn’t all there is to homemaking but they are some of the top five essential areas we deal with daily.
-If you can get into a routine or habit in these areas I promise you will have more time for your family and spend less time cleaning your home.
+This isn’t all there is to homemaking, but they are some of the top five essential areas we deal with daily.
+If you can get into a routine or habit in these areas, I promise you will have more time for your family and spend less time cleaning your home.
 Routines and systems should simplify our days, not complicate them.
 We usually have chaotic days because we have no systems in place and find ourselves just dealing with the messes of the moment.